kgober/Tools/README.md

 # Tools
-Miscellaneous tools small enough to not warrant their own repository
+Miscellaneous tools small enough to not warrant their own separate repository

 ### dt2
 A DECtape II (TU58) tape manipulation program, written in C.